 As then Communication Workers’ Union executive member and now TULO (the Labour-affiliated union liaison body) Vice Chair Maria Exall responded to this: “The trouble is all of the whole edifice of anti-union laws, which put such a lid on industrial disputes, also needs scrapping… These laws [have] strengthened employers and weakened workers.
 They undermined trade union constitutions, making them less effective… In particular, British workers’ right to strike is [severely] limited.”

-Decades of virtual silence in all the places that mattered, punctured occasionally by the kind of weak opposition exemplified by Woodley in 2005, has helped educate a generation of union activists as well as leaders not to tackle this issue.
+Decades of virtual silence in all the places that mattered, punctured occasionally by the kind of weak and respectable opposition exemplified by Woodley in 2005, has helped educate a generation of union activists as well as leaders not to tackle this issue.
 It is striking how rarely the demand to repeal the anti-union laws, and not just the Trade Union Act, comes up unless you raise it first, even when in discussion with left-wing and militant trade unionists.

 Some union leaders, while they probably feel anti-union legislation has gone too far, appear to have got quite comfortable with a system which puts them and the bureaucracies they head in (partial, limited) control.
 Far from treating the anti-union laws as a hostile imposition, let alone seeking to defy them, union officials often act as their primary enforcers – even in the case of the Trade Union Act.
 That inevitably shapes their political stance and willingness to campaign against the anti-union laws too: allowing workers to take action with less reference to union hierarchies and potentially facilitating a flow of new disputes and struggles must be quite an uncomfortable prospect.